 "An ad agency plans, designs, creates, manages and buys advertising on publisher's properties for its clients, the advertisers.
 AdSpeed ad ..."in For Agencies

-"Zone is a pool of multiple ads that will display, serve, shuffle, cycle, randomize, and rotate ads.
-You can get ..."
+"Zone is ad placement.
+A zone consists of one or more ads.
+Zones display, serve, shuffle, cycle, randomize, and rotate ..."

 - Getting Started